morganmayday/about/grimoire/dimensions.md

 FIRST is WHAT.
-To speak of something, you must first think of it.
+To exist, you must act.
+Action is of WHAT.
+If you can act, you are.

 SECOND is WHEN.
-To scry something, you must first speak of it.
+To scry something, it must first exist.
+Intuition is of WHEN.
+If you can scry, you are a second-dimensional thing.

 THIRD is WHERE.
 To find something, you must first scry it.
+Navigation is of WHERE.
+If you can locate, you are a third-dimensional thing.

 FOURTH is WHO.
 To know something, you must first find it.
+Cognition is of WHO.
+If you can think, you are a fourth-dimensional thing.

 FIFTH is WHY.
 To pin something like a butterfly to a word, you must first know it.
 Language is of WHY.
 If you can communicate, you are a fifth-dimensional thing.

-Cognition is of WHO.
-If you can think, you are a fourth-dimensional thing.

-Navigation is of WHERE.
-If you can locate, you are a third-dimensional thing.

-Intuition is of WHEN.
-If you can scry, you are a second-dimensional thing.

-Action is of WHAT.
-If you can act, you are.
+All things may have preference for one dimension or another, but exist across all five dimensions.
+Yes, the wall is communicating.
+It's communicating _barrier._ The wall is thinking, too, but that's another can of worms that I'll get to later.

+_Evocation_ is the magic of the fifth dimension.
+It is the art of painting a picture in a single word.

+_Scrying_ is the magic of the second dimension.
+It is an intuitive prediction, a gut call, a lucky guess, a good model.
+Foresight is best practiced with the knowledge it will fail at random.

+_Action_ is the magic of the first dimension.
+It is